Dismasting: Factors contributing to dismastings

 Dismastings occur for many reasons.
 They tend to occur more prevalently for certain types of sailors, in particular areas, and particular types of sailing vessel.
 Having too much sail out for the weather conditions is perhaps the number one cause of dismastings.
 Novice and racing sailors in particular are more likely be flying more sail cloth area than more experienced, and non-racing sailors.
 Areas where sudden weather changes and wind shifts are frequent are more risky than areas where winds tend to be more consistent.
 For this reason sailing vessels in areas with consistently high winds may suffer fewer dismastings than vessels where winds are normally light but can suddenly change to very intense when a squall occurs.

+Dismasting typically are commonly described as a failure when the rigging and sails go faster than the hull.
+Most dismastings occur due to a failure of standing rigging parts.
+Periodic checks o all components will go a long way toward avoiding the problem.

 Dismastings owing to rigging failures tend to occur either very soon after a vessel is launched or soon after the rigging has been modified from the original design.
 This is particularly true for custom designed vessels.
 Production vessels on the other hand benefit from all the experience of similar vessels that have the same mast and rigging.
 One particular problem identified has been changes in rigging cables from a smaller to a larger size.
 Larger diameter cables produce far more compression forces on the mast when they appear to be taunt.
 This in turn causes the mast to collapse in column owing to over compression.
 Older rigging is also the source of problems since the older the rigging is the more likely corrosion has damaged the integrity of metals.
 Stainless steel rigging in particular has been cited as being problematic since out strands of a wire rope might appear to be fine while at the same time inner strands are compromised.
 For this reason many insurance companies insist that rigging holding the mast upright, termed the standing rigging, must be replaced every 10 years.